malejandromorenov/08.-bcrypt/README.md

 ...     rounds=100)
 Adjustable Work Factor
 One of bcrypt’s features is an adjustable logarithmic work factor.
 To adjust the work factor merely pass the desired number of rounds to bcrypt.gensalt(rounds=12) which defaults to 12):

-import bcrypt
-password = b"super secret password"
-# Hash a password for the first time, with a certain number of rounds
-hashed = bcrypt.hashpw(password, bcrypt.gensalt(14))
-# Check that a unhashed password matches one that has previously been
-#   hashed
-if bcrypt.checkpw(password, hashed):
-print("It Matches!")
-else:
-print("It Does not Match :(")
-Adjustable Prefix

 Another one of bcrypt’s features is an adjustable prefix to let you define what libraries you’ll remain compatible with.
 To adjust this, pass either 2a or 2b (the default) to bcrypt.gensalt(prefix=b"2b") as a bytes object.